Ana84Cunha/LGC_NUnitAPI_Challenge2/README.md

 # API Testing Challenge

 ## Overview
 This project contains test cases for validating a RESTful API using NUnit and RestSharp.
-The API used for testing is JSONPlaceholder, which provides a fake online REST API for testing and prototyping.
+The API used for testing is JSONPlaceholder, which provides a fake online REST API for testing.

 ## Objective